 Career Israel is a professional internship program.
 Young, Jewish adults between the ages of 19-30 come from around the world to gain experience in their career paths.
 While they are on the program, we provide them with educational experiences to help them understand Israeli society and deepen their connection with the country.
-The program is run by Israel Experience, a subsidiary of the Jewish Agency, and our 5 month program is an Masa Israel Journey accredited program.
+The program is run by Israel Experience, a subsidiary of the Jewish Agency, and our 5-month program is a Masa Israel Journey accredited program.

 Masa Israel is a joint project of the Government of Israel and the Jewish Agency for Israel that is made possible by the generous contributions of the Jewish Federations of North America and Keren Hayesod-UIA.

-For the 5 month programs the participants are between 21-30 and almost all have completed their first degree.
-While most come from North America we also receive participants from South America, the UK, Russia, Australia and more!
-Our 2 month program cohort is almost exclusively, but not limited to, university students between the ages of 19-22, from North America.
+The majority of participants from the 5-month programs have completed their first degree and are between the ages of 21-30.
+While most come from North America, we also have participants from South America, the UK, Russia, Australia and more!
+Our 2-month program cohort is almost exclusively, but not limited to, university students between the ages of 19-22, from North America.

-We provide two 5 month programs which run from September-January and January to June.
-In addition we have a number of 2 month summer programs which run from June-August.
+We provide two 5-month programs; our Fall session runs from August to January and our Spring session runs from January to June.
+In addition, we have a number of 2-month summer programs which run from June to August.

 Each Israel Experience intern is vetted by both our Registration Team and an experienced Internship Placement Coordinator to ensure they are the right fit for the program.
 Once the participant is accepted, they work one-on-one with an Internship Placement Coordinator to determine which internships are best for the intern.

-Once the participant has determined which field they’d like to pursue the coordinator provides them a list from our database of internships, complete with the job and organization description.
-The intern chooses his/her top three choices, in which the Placement Coordinator sends their CV to their top choice.
+Once the participant has determined which field they’d like to pursue, the coordinator provides them with a list from our database of internships, complete with the job and organization description.
+The intern chooses their top three choices, to which the Placement Coordinator sends their CV to their top choice.
 If, after reviewing the CV, the company decides that they’d like to move forward with the intern, the company and intern are connected for a phone or Skype interview.
 If both sides decide it’s a good fit, we have our match.